manussekhar/German_Notes/Grammatik/Präteritum.md

 had -> hatten
 was -> waren

-For Präteritum Er/sie/es conjugation will be same
+For Präteritum Er/sie/es conjugation will be same as Ich

 hatten
 Ich hatte